 What to Expect When Making the Switch to Natural Deodorant

 When you switch from aluminum-filled antiperspirants and synthetic deodorants to the natural goodness of Dr. Squatch, your body will need some time to rid itself of the harsh chemicals that you’ve been rubbing on your underarms since the 7th grade.
-Here’s what you can expect during your initial transition to natural deodorant or cologne:
+Here’s what you can expect during your initial transition to natural deodorant:

 WEEK 1: The detox begins!
 At this point there will be little to no noticeable change in your body odor.

 WEEK 2: Your body starts fighting to flush out the aluminum plugs and toxins from your underarms, and you might start to smell and sweat a bit more than you’re used to.

 WEEK 3: This is when the magic starts to happen – you should start smelling less as your body continues to detox.

 WEEK 4: You should notice a significant decrease in odor and sweat as your body adjusts to your newfound natural ways.

 Everyone is different, so you might have a slightly shorter or longer detox process.
 Let your body do its thing and keep Squatchin’, you'll experience the benefits of the switch to natural ingredients in no time!